michaelfbonner/ptbTools/README.md

-To get started, download ptbTools and PsychToolbox, add them to the search path in Matlab, and start coding an experiment (example experiment scripts coming soon).
+To get started, download ptbTools and PsychToolbox, add them to your search path in Matlab, and start coding an experiment (example experiment scripts coming soon).